 Please meet Albert, our school dog.
 Joydens Wood Junior School’s Dog ‘Albert’ lives with our Headteacher, Mrs Watson, and her family.
-Albert is a very caring and well behaved five year old King Charles Spaniel who has the right temperament to and has become a real asset to Joydens Wood Junior School.
+Albert is a very caring and well behaved six year old King Charles Spaniel who has the right temperament to and has become a real asset to Joydens Wood Junior School.

 Albert has public liability insurance, this means he can come into school.
 Albert regularly visits the vet for check-ups.
 Whilst he is there they administer worm and flea treatments as well as make adjustments to his food intake to ensure he remains a healthy weight.

 While the Albert’s school 'home' will be the office areas, children do interact with him under strict supervision at certain times of the week as long as parental permission has been given.